JumpStart 1st Grade: Gameplay

 The 1995 version of the game consisted of an interactive schoolhouse full of educational activities, songs, and the like, with Frankie the school mascot in charge of guiding the player around.
 Playing activities earned points, which could eventually be traded in for milk cap rewards.
-The classic version contains the voiceover and singing talents of Mark Beckwith of Razzle Bam Boom and Glynnis Talken Campbell including the songs JumpStart First Grade, Vegetable ABCs, If You Were My Friend, Reading is Fun, Zero is Nothing, My Week at Sea, and Frankie's Theme Song.
+The classic version contains the voiceover and singing talents of Mark Beckwith of Razzle Bam Boom and Glynnis Talken Campbell including the radio songs: JumpStart First Grade, Zero is Nothing, My Week at Sea, If You Were My Friend, Vegetable ABCs, and Reading is Fun in classroom order, Frankie's Theme Song in the classroom, Vegetable ABCs in the lunchroom, and the radio songs in beach order starting with My Week at Sea.

 The 2000 version was based on a similar concept with Frankie taking on a more student-like role, and picking the player to be his partner in the school treasure hunt.
 Playing games now earned the player clues to help find the treasure.
 The four areas are a classroom, a cafeteria, field trips, and a playground.
 The player earns 100 points to earn a milk cap.
-There are 30 math caps in green, 30 reading caps in red, 20 nature caps in blue, and 20 time caps in yellow.
+There are 30 math caps in green, 30 reading caps in red, 20 time caps in yellow, and 20 nature caps in blue.